codingseb/Avalonia.EventSetter/README.md

 ```

 __For the designer__
-To make the `EventSetter` recognize by the designer you need to add the following line somewhere it's called by the designer.
+To make the `EventSetter` recognized by the designer you need to add the following line somewhere it's called by the designer.
 Example in [App.axaml.cs](Samples/App.axaml.cs)

 ```c#
 GC.KeepAlive(typeof(Avalonia.Styling.EventSetter).Assembly);